 Congratulations, momma!
 You did it.
-You’ve ushered a beautiful, breathing, live miracle into this world.
-That newborn baby cradled in your arms is a game changer, a little piece of heaven so warm and irresistible that you instinctively know this is the purest thing you’ll ever experience on this side of eternity.
+You’ve ushered a miracle into this world.
+That newborn baby in your arms is a game changer, a tiny slice of heaven and the purest thing you’ll ever know on this side of eternity.

 My guess is that you spent your pregnancy preparing for this moment.
 You’ve read the books.
 Sought the advice.
-Chosen your pediatrician and educated yourself on car seats, high chairs, crib safety, and must-have baby gear.
+Chosen your pediatrician and educated yourself on baby gear.

-Yet even so, you’re worried, scared, and overwhelmed.
+Yet even so, you’re worried and overwhelmed.
 This world seems so unfit for a baby – especially your baby – and there’s too much that can go wrong.
-Potential dangers lurk everywhere, and if you’re like me, you may freak out panic as your husband takes the wheel of your car to drive you and your newborn home from the hospital.

 So what does the future hold?
 What can you expect?
-Clearly, your family’s story will be unique, but what I can touch on some common experiences and feelings parents go through, things I wish someone had told me when I become a mom 14 years ago.
+Clearly, your family’s story will be unique, but what I can touch on common experiences and feelings, things I wish someone had told me when I become a mom.

 Newborns are adorable and exhausting.
 Even if you feel like Wonder Woman, sleep deprivation will catch up with you if you ignore your body’s needs.
 Find a system that works for you and accept any help that family and friends offer, especially on things like meals, laundry, and running errands.

-- That ideal parent in your head is a figment of your imagination.
+2. That ideal parent in your head is a figment of your imagination.
 Perfect parents don’t exist, and while there are many parents who you can and should learn from, you’ll never meet anyone who has all the answers.
-You’ll never meet anyone who’s raising their kids exactly the way you hope to raise yours because your personal experiences, values, and gut instincts will all play a big role in the choices you make.
+You’ll never meet anyone who’s raising their kids exactly the way you hope to raise yours.

 The only true parenting expert is God, who created your child and knows what they were born to do.
 So lean on Him for guidance.
-Get to know Him by praying, studying Scripture, and joining a church community that enhances and activates your faith.
-Also, look for wise mentors who can help you tune into God’s quiet voice, find godly resources, and understand your calling as a parent.
+Get to know Him by praying, studying Scripture, and joining a church community.
+Also, look for wise mentors who offer sound advice and help enrich your faith

-The truth is, I’ve been there.
-Especially when my four kids were small, there were many days when the pitter-patter of footsteps charging toward my bedroom early in the morning put a pit in my stomach.
-At 6 a.m., I already dreaded the day.
+3. Children aae blessings, not burdens.
+While this is easy to remember on good days, the hard days are another story.
+When my four kids were small, there were mornings when the pitter-patter of little footsteps charging toward my bedroom put a major pit in my stomach.
+At 6 a.m., I dreaded the day.
 I needed a pep talk to get out of bed.
-I wanted to escape my life.

-- The best mom friends are compassionate, not competitive.
-Let’s face it – we all have a competitive monster that gets stirred when we feel inadequate.
-And when you see a child hit milestones before your child, or meet a mom who seems more together than you, it can make you feel the need to prove yourself or step up your game.
+6. The best mom friends are compassionate, not competitive.
+Let’s face it – we all have a competitive monster that gets stirred whenever we feel inadequate.
+And when you see a child hit milestones before your child or meet a mom who’s more together than you, it can make you feel the need to prove yourself.

 But remember this: The purpose of friendship is to bless, not to impress.
-And what you need, more than anything, are mom friends with that attitude.
-Moms who can cheer you on and cheer you up.
-Moms who genuinely love you and your child.
-Moms who feel safe enough to be real and honest with you because you’re real and honest with them.
+And what you need, above all, are mom friends with that attitude.
+Moms who cheer you on and cheer you up.
+So be an encourager, and surround yourself with ladies who do the same.

 Motherhood is wonderful, but it’s also messy.
 Like everyone, your child is human, full of conflicting thoughts, emotions, and impulses.
 Just when you think you have them figured out – they’ll do something to surprise you.
 You’ll start your journey believing you are the teacher, but with time you’ll realize how you’re a student too, a student with many lessons to learn.

-Rather than mourn the past, I try to celebrate the present.
-I’ve learned to recognize and embrace the beauty of every stage and remember what a privilege it is to witness a child growing up.
-As much as I loved my four daughters as babies, I love them even more now because I know them.
-I know their personalities, their quirks, and their favorite foods.
-I recognize the sound of their laughter and their mood of the day by the way they enter my car after school or practice.
+Rather than mourn the past, celebrate the present.
+See the positive in every stage and remember what a privilege it is to witness a child growing up.
+As much as I loved my daughters as babies, I love them even more now with their personalities in full bloom and glimpses of who they’re becoming.

 So snuggle with that bambino on your chest, all swaddled in pink or blue and so deliciously warm, and treasure this point in time.
 Know that you’re off to a magical beginning – and yet the best is still to come.

 The struggle of motherhood is real, but the rewards make it worth it.
-You have so much to look forward to – first words, tender kisses, bedtime stories, learning to swim and ride a bike, losing teeth and finding seashells, the joy of Christmas morning – but for now just bask in the glow of that angel in your arms, the one whose innocent eyes and dependence on you will turn your world upside down in the best kind of way.
+You have so much to look forward to – first words, tender kisses, bedtime stories and Christmas morning – but for now bask in the glow of that angel in your arms, whose innocent eyes and dependence on you will turn your world upside down.

 God has made you for this moment, and if you open your heart to Him, He’ll guide you in the road ahead.
 You’re going to be a fantastic mother.
 In fact, you already are. 🙂